 Meetings with Japanese theater creators and preparations for the third edition of the project.

-Lectures for theater students at Osaka University on the occasion of the centenary of Polish independence were conducted by Professor Dariusz Kosiński, titled “One hundred years of Polish independence, one hundred years of Polish theater,” and Filip Frątczak, titled “The role of non-governmental organizations in Polish theater life 1989-2018.”
-We would like to thank Professor Yasuchi Nagata for the warm reception in Osaka and Paweł Pachciarek for translating both lectures.
-The second part of the “Ambassador – Culture” project, which we are implementing on the occasion of the centenary of diplomatic relations between Poland and Japan, was co-financed by the Adam Mickiewicz Institute, the Zbigniew Raszewski Theatre Institute, and the Konoshitayami Theater.
-We thank our sponsors for their support – the Board of the “Plac Teatralny” Foundation.
+Lectures for theater studies students at Osaka University, organized to celebrate the centenary of Poland’s independence, were delivered by Professor Dariusz Kosiński, titled “One Hundred Years of Poland’s Independence, One Hundred Years of Polish Theater”, and by Filip Frątczak, titled “The Role of Non-Governmental Organizations in Polish Theater Life 1989–2018.”
+We extend our heartfelt thanks to Professor Yasushi Nagata for his wonderful hospitality in Osaka and to Mr. Paweł Achciark for translating both lectures.
+The second part of the “Ambassador – Culture” project, carried out to mark the centenary of diplomatic relations between Poland and Japan, was co-financed by the Adam Mickiewicz Institute, the Zbigniew Raszewski Theater Institute, and the Konoshitayami Theater.

-On the occasion of the centenary of Poland’s regaining of independence and the centenary of establishing diplomatic relations with Japan, as part of the “Ambassador – Culture” project, the University of Osaka invited Professor Dariusz Kosiński to give a lecture titled “100 years of independence, 100 years of Polish theater…” and Filip Frątczak to speak about “Changes in Polish theater and the role of NGOs from 1989 to 2018”.
-Professor Dariusz Kosiński will also give lectures during the Tokyo Festival and at the Kyoto Art Center.
+To commemorate the centenary of Poland’s independence and the centenary of diplomatic relations with Japan, as part of the “Ambassador – Culture” project, Osaka University invited Professor Dariusz Kosiński to deliver the lecture “100 Years of Independence, 100 Years of Polish Theater…”, along with Filip Frątczak, who presented “Changes in Polish Theater and the Role of Non-Governmental Organizations in 1989–2018.”

 On the occasion of the centenary of Poland’s independence, Professor Dariusz Kosiński delivered a lecture at the Tokio Festival titled “One Hundred Years of Independence, One Hundred Years of Polish Theater.”
 The lecture was translated by the distinguished translator Dr. Koichi Kuyama.